Cloisonne Jewelry

 Palm trees, the tropical sunset, a sandy beach, and ocean waters flowing to meet the shoreline are all fused to create an oasis of blue and peachy tones.
 Peach Fest.
 I think this is indeed a festival of sorts.
-It’s a celebration of Peach and her love for the beach.
+It’s a celebration of Peaches and my love for the beach.
 This is what gorgeous cloisonné jewelry looks like.

 Sweet Magic Happened When I Fired Up This Enamel Pendant